 The ALAC greatly appreciates all of the efforts of the CCWG-Accountability in creating this proposal.

 The ALAC is generally supportive of the overall proposal.
 Although the ALAC preference was to have less “enforceability” and a lighter-weight proposal than some other groups in ICANN, we believe that the overall direction now being taken is acceptable.
 That being said, the ALAC does support the concerns expressed in Sébastien Bachollet’s minority statement that the resultant complexity and multi-tiered control may make it overly difficult or impossible for ICANN to evolve.
-This complexity and the lach of detail in many parts of the proposal also raises the concern that we may not be able to complete the proposal in the time required.
+This complexity and the lack of detail in many parts of the proposal also raises the concern that we may not be able to complete the proposal in the time required.
 It was for this reason that the ALAC suggested that the CCWG consider a Community Mechanism as a Single Designator model which would have decreased the number of “moving parts” in the proposal and increased the possibility that it could be completed on time.
 The high thresholds set to ensure difficulty in over-riding the Board may also allow certain parts of the community to have an effective veto over change that is in the public interest, a particularly worrisome issue.
 For the reasons outlined above, the ALAC also looks very favourably on the new proposal made by the Board at the 02 September 2015 CCWG-Board meeting.
 This will be addressed in more detail at the end of this statement.

-The ALAC nonetheless has a number of concerns, both at a conceptual and at a detailed level, and we will also take this opportunity to comment on a number of options provided by the minority views and minority statements within the document.
+The ALAC nonetheless would like to express their concerns on the current proposal.
+They are both at a conceptual and at a detailed level, and we will also take this opportunity to comment on a number of options provided by the minority views and minority statements within the document.

 In many cases, the ALAC is of a single mind on issues.
 In other cases, the group is divided, and this statement will clearly identify those.